nathanbangwa243/skimindtools/README.md

-skimindtools is an learning model based on the mathematical set theory
+skimindtools is a learning model based on the mathematical set theory